Two WA Democrats on Time magazine cover for being part of female-run, rebuke of Trump

 The latest Time cover comes just weeks after the magazine named its 2017 Person of the Year: The “silence breakers,” women who sparked the nationwide reckoning over sexual harassment by sharing their stories of mistreatment by men in Hollywood.

 That cultural phenomenon, as well as the trend of women seeking leadership positions, is sure to emerge in conversations and speeches Saturday during “Seattle Women’s March 2.0” between Capitol Hill and Seattle Center.
-Durkan at some point will address the crowd, according to organizers.
+Durkan, a Democrat who was appointed U.S. attorney by President Barack Obama, is expected will address the crowd, according to organizers.

 The Seattle Times archives and reporter Susan Kelleher contributed to this report.